A former assistant US attorney explains why Michael Cohen is likely to flip — something Trump’s allies seem to have conceded

 - Drew Angerer/Getty Images

-- People close to President Donald Trump think it’s likely his longtime lawyer Michael Cohen will flip on the president to avoid a lengthy prison sentence.
+- People close to President Donald Trump think it’s likely that his longtime lawyer Michael Cohen will flip on the president to avoid a lengthy prison sentence.

-- Cohen’s offices were raided by the FBI and he is reportedly under investigation for bank fraud and campaign finance violations.
+- The FBI raided Cohen’s offices, and he is believed to be under investigation on suspicion of bank fraud and campaign finance violations.

-- A former assistant US attorney explained why most people seek to strike deals to keep themselves out of jail.

 People close to President Donald Trump keep suggesting that his longtime lawyer Michael Cohen is likely to flip, or cooperate with the government by providing information on others in exchange for a lesser punishment.

-One former assistant US attorney explained to Business Insider why it seems so likely.
+One former assistant US attorney explained to Business Insider why it seemed so likely.

 Cohen and Trump have had a close relationship over the years.
 The lawyer has claimed intense loyalty to the president as a friend and adviser – once reportedly saying he would “take a bullet” for Trump – and handling sensitive matters for the president.
-That includes paying adult-film star Stormy Daniels $130,000 days before the election to keep quiet about an alleged affair.
-But Cohen’s loyalty is being tested ever since the FBI raided his office, home, and hotel room to obtain records and documents – including some that seem to be related to the Daniels payment.
-He’s under investigation for possible bank fraud, and campaign finance violations, the Washington Post reported.
+That includes paying the adult-film star Stormy Daniels $130,000 days before the election to keep quiet about an affair she says she had with Trump.

+But Cohen’s loyalty has been tested since the FBI raided his office, home, and hotel room to obtain records and documents – including some that seem to be related to the Daniels payment.
+He’s under investigation for possible bank fraud and campaign finance violations, The Washington Post reported.

-Cohen hasn’t been charged with any crimes, but the prison sentence for such allegations – if proven – could be substantial, and it’s rare that people face such a prospect without seeking a way out, said Mitchell Epner, a former assistant US attorney for the District of New Jersey.
+Cohen hasn’t been charged with any crimes, but the prison sentence for such allegations, if he’s convicted, could be substantial, and it’s rare that people face such a prospect without seeking a way out, said Mitchell Epner, a former assistant US attorney for the District of New Jersey.

 “The question is when Michael Cohen started doing whatever he was doing, did he have the mental conversation with himself that ‘I’m talking the talk, and if my time comes, I’m going to do my time, and then I’ll go away and when it’s time for me to come back, I’ll come back,'” Epner, now an attorney at Rottenberg Lipman Rich, told Business Insider.
-“And if he made his peace with that before all of this started then it’s really simple.
-He will stand up for whoever he’s protecting and he will go away.”
+“And if he made his peace with that before all of this started, then it’s really simple.
+He will stand up for whoever he’s protecting, and he will go away.”

-There are “very, very few stand up guys like that” when faced with possible prison time in excess of 20 years.
+But he said there were “very, very few stand-up guys like that” when faced with prison time, for example, in excess of 20 years.

-“When I was a prosecutor, there were some drug gangs that I dealt with that had stand up guys like that,” he continued.
+“When I was a prosecutor, there were some drug gangs that I dealt with that had stand-up guys like that,” Epner continued.
 “When we caught them, they might plead guilty and they might go to trial, but they were never going to roll on anybody.
-And you knew who they were, and you could tell from the very beginning when you were talking to their attorneys: ‘don’t come to us with a deal, it’s not going to happen.'”
+And you knew who they were, and you could tell from the very beginning when you were talking to their attorneys: ‘Don’t come to us with a deal – it’s not going to happen.'”

-About 90% of the people Epner dealt with were looking for a deal, he said, adding that if the person hasn’t had the conversation with themselves in advance about serving an extended jail sentence, it’s even more likely they’ll be looking to cut a deal.
+About 90% of the people Epner dealt with were looking for a deal, he said, adding that if the person hadn’t had the conversation with themselves in advance about serving an extended prison sentence, it was even more likely the person would be looking to cut a deal.

 “I don’t know whether or not Michael Cohen is a tough guy,” he said.
-“But when I hear things in the media like ‘how is this going to affect my family, I need to take care of them’ – if he is actually asking those questions, if that’s real and not fake, then it seems extraordinarily likely that he flips.
+“But when I hear things in the media like, ‘How is this going to affect my family – I need to take care of them,’ if he is actually asking those questions – if that’s real and not fake – then it seems extraordinarily likely that he flips.
 And if he flips, everyone he’s associated with has exposure.
 And I’m confident that almost certainly, there is a ‘there’ there.”

-Cohen expressed worry about his family, a person who spoke with him told the Associated Press.
+A person who spoke with Cohen told the Associated Press that Cohen had expressed worry about his family.

 - source